-In accordance with the 2022-2023 Public Outreach Plan, a general public message of "Only Rain in the Drain!" is being distributed.
+In accordance with the 2023-2024 Public Outreach Plan, a general public message of "Only Rain in the Drain!" will continue to be distributed.
 See current accomplishments and planned activities below.

-Measurable activities for Public Outreach and Education will be in accordance with the 2022-2023 Public Outreach Plan.
+Measurable activities for Public Outreach and Education will be in accordance with the 2023-2024 Public Outreach Plan.

 The county along with the RSWG has contracted with the Franklin Conservation District to provide an in school and online training curriculum related to stormwater awareness and prevention called Drain Rangers.
 The goal of the Drain Rangers program is to provide participating elementary and middle schools within the RSWG's jurisdiction with the course material as well as provide progress and assessment reports semiannually to the RSWG for feedback.
 Additionally, and in support of several non-profit organizations throughout the RSWG region, the RSWG provides an "Only Rain in the Drain!" educational course about stormwater awareness and pollution prevention.
 This course is provided on an as requested basis, depending on the organization the RSWG is supporting.
 Students range between the ages of 6-14.
 At the end of each class, students participate in a check on learning activity.
 Students are asked to reciprocate one thing they learned during the class, and then they participate in a question and answer activity to reinforce the knowledge learned.
 They are also provided activity books to help the retention of new information.
 Upon completion of each class, the total number of students is recorded, as well as the location in which they reside within our community.
-In 2022, the Drain Rangers program had a remarkable year and reached over 8600 students and nearly 500 teachers across the county in 20 different elementary, intermediate, and middle schools in the fall months.
+In 2023, the Drain Rangers program had another great year and reached over 7600 students and more than 500 teachers across the county.
 The contract for Drain Rangers expired the end of June of 2021 and was re-negotiated through the end of the permit cycle to continue instructing schools on stormwater awareness and pollution prevention.

-The 2022-2023 Public Outreach Plan focused on a broad range of audiences, with a majority being directly focused on youth education and awareness.
+The 2023-2024 Public Outreach Plan focused on a broad range of audiences, with a majority being directly focused on youth education and awareness.
 Utilizing the "Only Rain in the Drain!", originally developed by Asotin County under an Ecology Grant of Regional or Statewide Significance (GROSS) grant, the RSWG continues to develop awareness and prevention materials to educate our youth and provide training tools through several channels.
-The message was distributed through extensive community program activities, website outreach services, and online videos.
-This year's efforts continued into the broadening our direct "community marketing" concepts.
+The message was distributed through community program activities, website outreach services, and online videos.